About the search process

-Each time an end user triggers a query in a search interface, that query must go through a whole process before the results can be displayed back to the end user.
+Each time a user triggers a query in a search interface, that query must go through a whole process before the results can be displayed back to the user.
 Having a high-level understanding of the search process will help you design your search experience.

 The following diagram and accompanying explanations provide a fairly high-level overview of a typical search scenario.

-The end user types some text in the search box and submits a new query.
+The user types some text in the search box and submits a new query.

 The search interface sends the query to the Search API.